Culture in Boston: Events

 Several major events occur annually in Boston.
 One of the best-known is the Boston Marathon, one of the oldest and most prestigious marathon races in the world.
 Taking place on the third Monday in April, the Marathon attracts professional runners from all over the world, and hundreds of thousands of Massachusetts residents gather to watch and cheer on the runners, who range from first-time participants to well-known athletes.

 Boston was also the first major city to host the annual First Night festival, which occurs during New Year's Eve.
 It is a major arts and activity festival which attracts over 1.5 million people.
 Started in 1976, it has since been emulated in other cities worldwide.
 The Saint Patrick's Day Parade occurs in March and is popular with the city's large Irish population.

-The Boston LBGT Pride parade and festival attracts approximately 400,000 participants each June.
+The Boston LGBT Pride parade and festival attracts approximately 400,000 participants each June.
 The Boston Globe Jazz and Blues Festival also takes place each June, and the Boston Early Music Festival takes place every odd-numbered year.
 During the summer, there are musical performances at the Leader Bank Pavilion on the South Boston waterfront.
 Also during the summer is Harborfest, a week-long festival celebrating American independence.
 Independence Day itself (the Fourth of July) is celebrated on the Charles River Esplanade; sunbathers and a flotilla of boats move in during the day, followed by fireworks after dark accompanied by classical and patriotic music performed by the Boston Pops.

 The Boston Film Festival is held annually in early September.
 Also, on the weekend following Labor Day, the boutiques on Newbury Street close as over thirty art galleries spill out onto the street, providing access to their contents during Art Newbury Street.

 Every year from June to September, celebrations honoring several Roman Catholic saints are held in the streets of Boston's North End.
 These celebrations, or feasts, include Italian foods, religious services, parades, festivities, games, and live music and entertainment.
 The largest celebration of the year is the Feast of Saint Anthony in August.

 In October, the Boston Book Festival takes over Copley Square for a day attracting around 32,000 attendees.
 This free annual event promotes a culture of reading and ideas and enhances the vibrancy of our city with author keynotes, panels, live music, and activities for all ages.
 Coming Summer 2015, the Boston Book Festival will launch Hubbub, its first festival just for kids.
 Programming includes author appearances, music, storytelling, creative workshops, puppets, and yoga/dance classes.